userkilled/NativeAlphaForAndroid/README.md

   * Biometric Access Protection: For every Web App, you can enable access protection (Fingerprint + fallback to lockscreen PIN)
   * Experimental "Force Dark Mode" also available for websites (configurable with respect to day-time)

-## Latest Changes (v1.3.0)
+## Latest Changes (v1.4.0)

-* Resolved unusual going back behaviour on certain websites
-* Added support for Google OAuth-enabled sites
-* Context Menu: Long-press context menu with several options (Share, going back/forward, reload...)
-* Added pinch-to-zoom setting
-* Added option to freely set start URL of Web Apps to support non-standard URLs (expert settings)
-* Build for x86 and x86_64 platform included
-* Several bugfixes and general improvements

-### Minor changes (v1.3.1)
-* Fixed a crash upon adding new Web Apps in certain situations
+* Order of Web Apps in menu can be changed
-* Fixed global Web App settings being disabled in certain situations
-* Other minor fixes
+* File downloads are supported
+* Native Alpha custom context menu can be deactived so that the standard browser context menu is shown
-* Spanish translation added (thanks to https://github.com/cyanwolfg)
+* Italian translation added
+* General, technical version updates

 ### Native Alpha Plus